-- It is produced only between St George's Day and Midsummers Day - It is within a specifically defined geographical area - The colour can vary from light green to dark green, with purple tips depending on the speed of growth and night-time temperatures - It is within certain curvature and seeding tolerances - It is within certain dimensions - It is sold either in a banded bundle, a flow wrapped pack or a plastic sleeve for supermarkets and naked in bundles for farm shops. - Comprehensive records are kept by suppliers and growers relating to crown origin, crown delivery and method of production.
+• It is produced only between St George's Day and Midsummers Day and the first of the first of the second second

+- It is within a specifically defined geographical area - The colour can vary from light green to dark green, with purple tips depending on the speed of growth and night-time temperatures - It is within certain curvature and seeding tolerances - It is within certain dimensions - It is sold either in a banded bundle, a flow wrapped pack or a plastic sleeve for supermarkets and naked in bundles for farm shops. - Comprehensive records are kept by suppliers and growers relating to crown origin, crown delivery and method of production.

-\All products using the name 'Vale of Evesham Asparagus' and using the PGI logo have to conform to the specification.
+All products using the name 'Vale of Evesham Asparagus' and using the PGI logo have to conform to the specification.